francelabs/datafari/README.txt

 NOTE BIS: Java 11 is now REQUIRED

 * New features compared to v5.3
+- Optimisation for SSD users at install phase

-- OCR and Spacy options in connectors simplified mode
+- OCR and Spacy options in crawlers simplified mode
 - New admin UI to deploy a Tika Server
 - New duplicate detector functionality
 - Various bugfixes